zwets/blast-galley/README.md

    ...    ...
 ```

+## in-silico-pcr

+`in-silico-pcr.sh` is a bash script which tests pairs of PCR primers against a
+local BLAST database and returns the fragments selected by the primers.

+The online in-silico PCR services at [EHU](http://insilico.ehu.es/PCR/index.php)
+and [NCBI](http://www.ncbi.nlm.nih.gov/tools/primer-blast/) do the same thing
+and probably do it better and faster.

+The script is self-contained; the usual `-h|--help` gives documentation.

 ## Miscellaneous

 ### Why the name "blast-galley"?

-The galley is the kitchen on a ship.
-Kitchens are for turning raw ingredients
-into digestible food.
-The juxtaposition of "blast" and "galley" has a nice
-piratey ring to it.
+Because it has a nice piratey ring to it.
 Pirates must be [revered](http://sparrowism.soc.srcf.net/home/pirates.html)
 for the [well-established fact](http://www.forbes.com/sites/erikaandersen/2012/03/23/true-fact-the-lack-of-pirates-is-causing-global-warming)
 that their presence [attenuates global warming](http://www.venganza.org/about/open-letter/).